First Aid - cuts, bites and burns

 If your cat has been bitten by a non-poisonous snake, spider or other creature, clip the hair around the bite and flush it with clean water or 3% hydrogen peroxide solution.
 (Be very careful when using or handling hydrogen peroxide!)

 If you are not sure about what's bitten your cat and you live in an area where poisonous snakes and insects are common, always treat the bites as poisonous.
-Create a tourniquet from a string or a bit of cloth and apply it approximately 2.5-3 cm above the bite, between the bite and the heart.
+Create a temporary tourniquet from a string or a bit of cloth and apply it approximately 2.5-3 cm above the bite, between the bite and the heart.
 If you can, clip the hair from around the bite.
 If you see the bite, and you know both what you are doing and the risks involved, it is possible to make a clean cut between the bite marks till you draw blood and suck the venom from the area.
+If in doubt do not do this.
 Afterward flush the wound with clean water or 3% hydrogen peroxide solution.
-Take your cat to the vet asap.
+Contact the vet at once.

 Burns can be caused by heat or various chemical substances, for example acid.
 If your cat has been burnt by a flame or hotplate, put the burned area under cold water and keep it there for at least 10 min.
 If the burn is extensive apply a clean dressing to the area and take the cat to the vet.